 The only fees associated with applying to become a Welcome Circle are for the individual background checks that each core member of a circle must undertake.
 Each background check costs \$15.
-The checks are administered by Sterling Volunteers, through the sponsorcircle.org portal.
+The checks are administered by Sterling Volunteers, through SponsorCircles.org/apply.